-Date

-January 20, 2022

-Regional Team

-Dodge City
+Date February 1, 2024 Regional Team Name Dodge City

-- Secondary and postsecondary institutions shall not contract out the process of conducting the needs assessment. - A co-chair can only serve on a maximum of two (2) regional teams. - The Perkins comprehensive local needs assessment in Kansas is conducted regionally.
-In this Template, "local" and "regional" are used interchangeably.
+- Secondary and postsecondary institutions shall not contract out the process of conducting the needs assessment. - The Perkins comprehensive local needs assessment in Kansas is conducted regionally.
+In this Template, "local" and

+"regional" are used interchangeably.